Child Sexual Abuse: A Case Study and Treatment Process

-This is a series of articles where I am working with someone who has been sexually abused.
+This is a series of articles where I am working with someone who has gone through child sexual abuse.
 The intention is to give an inner view as to how I work with someone.
 Some content has been added or omitted so as to reflect what’s going on while working through abuse and trauma and its resolution and thereby describe the basic mechanisms of trauma.

 Jane is 35 years old.
 She has a child from a previous relationship and is together with a new partner.
 She works part-time as an independent.
 She suffers migraines and ME (fatigue syndrome) with mild symptoms of fibromyalgia.
 She is cognitively aware that her symptoms relate to having been sexually abused as a teenager and she mentions that her relationship with her parents has always been difficult.